syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 ![Maps getting started](images/getting-started/maps_getting_started.png)

-N> You can refer to our `MAUI Maps` feature tour page for its groundbreaking feature representations.
-You can also explore our `MAUI Maps example`that shows how to configure a Maps in MAUI.
+N> You can refer to our `.NET MAUI Maps` feature tour page for its groundbreaking feature representations.
+You can also explore our `.NET MAUI Maps example`that shows how to configure a Maps in .NET MAUI.